nettings/lv2rdf2html/README.md

 * a PHP-capable webserver

 ## Status

+lv2rdf2html currently tries to support all LV2 features used by the plugins listed above.
+As bugs are shaken out, more plugins will be added to the testing environment.

 Currently, lv2rdf2html produces a partially functional GUI (expect oddities with checkboxes and drop-down menus).
 It polls mod-host on startup, updates